-Interest income is accounted for on accrual basis using the effective interest method.
+Interest income is accounted for on accruals basis.

 2.17 Incoming resources from charitable activities

 This income arises from activities such as talks, seminars and conferences undertaken by the Council in furtherance of its charitable objectives.
 Proceeds from such activities are recognised in the period in which the event takes place.